 As mentioned before, a press kit is used as a promotional pre-packaged set of materials that provides information about your company, your team, organization or cause.
 It refers to a set of documents, photographs and other relevant materials packaged together and designed to be sent media outlets as part of an organization’s public relations.

-Press kits are typical used for:
+They are typically used for:

 - Product launches

 - New company launch